rubyonjets/jets/docs/_docs/shared-resources-dsl.md

 The main methods correspond to sections of the [CloudFormation anatomy sections](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html).

 Each method has long, medium and short forms.
-Here are some contrived examples that show the different forms with the different methods:
+Here are some contrived examples that show their different forms:

 ## Parameters